- About Us

 Low costs bring high returns.
 Kentucky has consistently had one of the lowest overall costs of doing business in the United States.
-In a CNBC 2014 Report, Kentucky was ranked in the top 15 state for Cost of Doing Business.
-Combined with our overall lowest cost of living in the U.S. (CNBC 2014), you won't find another location that can save you more money.
+Combined with our overall low cost of living (13 percent lower than the national average), you won't find another location that can save you more money.
 In addition, the state's innovative tax incentive programs can also provide the flexible financial assistance businesses need when locating, expanding or reinvesting in the state.

 Shockingly low utility rates.
-Think the huge costs leveled against your company's bottom-line costs from utlity rates is just something you have to live with?
+Think the huge costs leveled against your company's bottom-line costs from utility rates is just something you have to live with?
 Not here.
-Kentucky has the lowest cost of electricity in the industrial sector among state east of the Mississippi River and the fourth lowest in the U.S. coming in at more than 25 percent lower than the national average.
+Kentucky has the lowest cost of electricity in the industrial sector among states east of the Mississippi River and gas rates ranked second lowest in the eastern United States.

 A tax structure built for growth.
-According to a 2012 report from The Tax Foundation, Kentucky ranks as the seventh most business-friendly states in the country for new firms.
+Kentucky’s low property tax burden, a cap on unemployment insurance taxes, low sales tax and sales tax exemption on machinery for new firms drive our competitive tax structure.
 And what's the best way to help new friends grow their business?
-By offering a modest 6 percent sales tax rate and a broad range of exemptions and income tax credits to encourage capital investment and job creation, that's how.
+By offering a modest six percent sales tax rate and a broad range of exemptions and income tax credits to encourage capital investment and job creation, that's how.

 A skilled and motivated workforce.
 Our region has a strong reputation for meeting and exceeding industry needs by providing companies with a skilled and available workforce to meet the demands of a global economy.
 Our educational partners train workers in industry-specific skill sets, but it's our ability to provide the flexibility and customization that companies require that sets us apart.

 Academic opportunities abound.
-More than 50 colleges and universities are within 60 miles of South Central Kentucky, including top-ranked schools by U.S. News & World Report (2012).
+More than 50 colleges and universities are within 60 miles of South Central Kentucky, including top-ranked schools by U.S. News & World Report.

-Western Kentucky University is home to the Carol Martin Gatton Academy of Mathematics and Science, the #1 High School in America according to Newsweek (2012).
+Western Kentucky University is home to the Carol Martin Gatton Academy of Mathematics and Science, the #1 High School in America three years in a row according to Newsweek.

-Belmont University is ranked 7th in the "Best Regional University South Rankings" by U.S. News & World Report (2012).
-Lipscomb University was also ranked on the list, coming in at 19th.
+Belmont University is ranked 6th in the "Best Regional University South Rankings" by U.S. News & World Report (2016).

 Rich in Southern Lifestyle.
 In South Central Kentucky, when the workday ends, endless possibilities for enriching your quality of life begin.
 Whether it's the redefined traditions of thoroughbred racing, the scenery of some of the nation's finest state parks, the heavenly smell of the Southern-style cooking, or the crowded calendar of fine arts events that spark your interest, we've got that and so much more to impress any interest or whim.
 Having the nation's lowest cost of living, as well as housing costs up to 30 percent lower than the national average, doesn't hurt either.